 As mentioned above, New Mexico’s HB 2 legalizes and regulates cannabis for people 21 and older.
 New Mexico’s marijuana legalization law took effect in April 2021, with limited personal possession and cultivation officially becoming legal for adults 21 and older.

 The Cannabis Control Division (CCD) will be set up in the Regulation and Licensing Department to license cannabis businesses.
 Applications may be submitted using the CCD’s online application system.
-Compliance officials will continue monitoring and inspecting retail outlets once the shops open in addition to continuing to assess licenses to ensure that license holders are complying with the rules.
+Compliance officials will monitor and inspect retail outlets once the shops open and continue assessing licenses to ensure that license holders comply with the rules.

 The Division will issue licenses to the following categories of adult-use cannabis businesses:

-In August 2021, the division started accepting the application process for cultivator licenses, and in December 2021, the division began accepting license applications for the other types of cannabis-related businesses.
+In August 2021, the Division started accepting the application process for cultivator licenses.
+In December 2021, the Division began accepting license applications for other types of cannabis-related businesses.

-As of March 31st, the state’s Cannabis Control Division has approved 239 new cannabis business licenses, of which 56 are micro-producers, 51 are producers, 16 are manufacturers, and 116 are retail licenses.
+As of March 31st, 2022, the state’s Cannabis Control Division has approved 239 new cannabis business licenses.
+56 are micro-producers, 51 are producers, 16 are manufacturers, and 116 are retail licenses.

 There is no limit on the number of businesses that can get licenses or how many facilities a licensee can open for business.
 Several licenses may operate from the same location, and licensees may operate from multiple locations.

-More information about licensing and operational requirements for cannabis businesses can be found here.
+Here is more information about licensing and operational requirements for cannabis businesses in New Mexico..

-As the state’s cannabis program, especially the recreational program, grows in scope, we will inform you of any pertinent news and legislation regarding opening a dispensary in New Mexico.
-By subscribing to our New Mexico Cannabis Mailing List (details below), you can stay abreast of any pertinent news, including hard-to-find news and opinions based on New Mexico Legalization.
+As the state’s cannabis program, especially the recreational program, grows, we will inform you of any relevant news and legislation regarding opening a dispensary in New Mexico.
+By subscribing to our New Mexico Cannabis Mailing List (details below), you can stay abreast of any relevant news, including hard-to-find information and opinions based on New Mexico Legalization.
 This includes, but is not limited to, the following: